 TXPWRAP is the transmit power in dBm at the output of the antenna connector of the AP sending the Trig-ger frame normalized to 20 MHz bandwidth (i.e., transmit power in dBm minus transmit band-width divided by 20 MHz bandwidth in dB) for each 20 MHz transmit bandwidth for 20 MHz, 40 MHz, and 80 MHz PPDU or in each of the 40 MHz transmit bandwidths for an 80+80 MHz or 160 MHz PPDU.

-Acceptable Receiver Interference LevelAP is a value in dBm normalized to a 20 MHz bandwidth (i.e., minus transmit bandwidth divided by 20 MHz bandwidth in dB) for each 20 MHz transmit bandwidth for 20 MHz, 40 MHz, and 80 MHz PPDU or in each of the 40 MHz transmit band-widths for an 80+80 MHz or 160 MHz PPDU and should be set to the ambient noise plus inter-ference power level observed at the AP immediately prior to the transmission of the trigger frame plus the(#12193) SNR margin value which yields a 10% PER for all of the intended MCS(s) in the ensuing uplink HE TB PPDU, minus a safety margin value not to exceed 5 dB as deter-mined by the AP.
+Acceptable Receiver Interference LevelAP is a value in dBm normalized to a 20 MHz bandwidth (i.e., minus transmit bandwidth divided by 20 MHz bandwidth in dB) for each 20 MHz transmit bandwidth for 20 MHz, 40 MHz, and 80 MHz PPDU or in each of the 40 MHz transmit band-widths for an 80+80 MHz or 160 MHz PPDU and should be set to the ambient noise plus inter-ference power level observed at the AP immediately prior to the transmission of the trigger frame plus the minimum(#12193) SNR margin value which yields a 10% PER for all of the intended MCS(s) in the ensuing uplink HE TB PPDU, minus a safety margin value not to exceed 5 dB as deter-mined by the AP.

 An AP with dot11HESRPOptionImplemented set to true that transmits a trigger frame may set the value of the Spatial Reuse field value of the Common Info field of the trigger frame in each 20MHz bandwidth for 20 MHz, 40 MHz, 80 MHz PPDU or in each 40 MHz bandwidth for 80+80 or 160 MHz PPDU to SRP_- DISALLOW.